3 Mediation Analysis

 4.3 Acknowledgement

-This course is developed based on ‘Mediation Analysis Course’ developed by Daniel B. Ibsen, Omar Silverman, Jie Zhang from Steno Diabetes Center Aarhus in Denmark, and Nima Hejarzi and Ivan Diaz from the US, which is sponsored by the Danish Diabetes and Endocrine Academy.
+This workshop is developed based on ‘Mediation Analysis Course’ developed by Daniel B. Ibsen, Omar Silverman, Jie Zhang from Steno Diabetes Center Aarhus in Denmark, and Nima Hejarzi and Ivan Diaz from the US, which is sponsored by the Danish Diabetes and Endocrine Academy.